jasalq/Plodia_Silk_RNAseq/README.md

 vol_plot
 ```

-## Homology Searches Using Reciprocal BLASTp to Flybase
+## Homology Searches Using Reciprocal BLASTp to FlyBase
 *Add the XP (protein sequence) for each gene in the Plodia genome and make a list of all the <em>Plodia</em> proteins to blast*
 [Note: Plodia_gene_IDs.txt is downloaded from the NCBI RefSeq genome annotation package accession no. GCF_027563975.2]
 ```